General Description

 Top of Page | Individual Department Index

-Finding aid to the records of the Social Action Department
+Finding aid to the records of the Social Action / International Justice and Peace Department

 An original department of the NCWC established as a clearinghouse to promote, interpret, and apply Catholic social thought with special focus on industrial, international, and interracial relations as well as rural life, communism, social work and charities.
 Principal tools in this effort were the papal encyclicals and the statements of the American bishops on social and economic matters.
 Soon after its creation, the department began to sponsor addresses and lectures, publish books and pamphlets, and conducted conferences and institutes.
 The department's three directors, Msgr.
 John A. Ryan, 1919-1945; Rev. Raymond A. McGowan, 1945-1954; and Msgr.
 George G. Higgins, 1954-1967, were all especially interested in industrial relations.
 The department was re-organized and renamed as Social Development, and later known as the Department of Social Development (or Social Justice) and World Peace.